Cloud-SPAN/genomics02-proj-mngt-cloud-genomics/_episodes/04-logging-onto-cloud.md

     ~~~
     {: .bash}

-4. Type `yes` to proceed
+4. Type `yes` to proceed, and after a few seconds you should see the prompt of your instance:

-You should now be connected!
+    ~~~
+    csuser@instance05-gc-cloud-span:~ $
+    ~~~
+    {: .bash}

+If the prompt above appears, you are now connected!

-You don't need to type a password as your are using a login-key file to authenticate your access to the instance.
+Note that you don't need to type a password to login to your instance, as your are using a login-key file to authenticate your access to the instance.

 {% comment %}
 </div>